-As part of the background research Reclay noted that in most municipalities (including the City of Kawartha Lakes (CKL)), the quantity of C&D waste generated far exceeded the amount of municipal solid waste generated.
-Approximately 40% (or 16,000 tonnes) of waste going to landfill in CKL is C&D. Therefore, diversion of this waste stream from landfill could significantly extend the site life of our landfills.
+As part of the background research Reclay noted that in most municipalities including the City of Kawartha Lakes (CKL), the quantity of C&D waste generated far exceeded the amount of municipal solid waste generated.
+On average, approximately 40% (or 16,000 tonnes) of waste going to landfill in CKL is C&D waste at all five landfill sites.
+Therefore, diversion of this waste stream from landfill could significantly extend the site life of our landfills.
 As well, C&D materials are bulky and challenging to compact in a landfill taking up needless volume that could be otherwise purposed for residential or other waste.
 Furthermore, many materials generated through C&D activities have value and can be recycled for other products or even used as a fuel source.